|

 protect the safety and integrity of individuals, couples, families,

 and society.
-Knowing that sexual desire is not the same as love,
+Knowing that sexual desire is not love, and that

-and that sexual activity motivated by craving can harm myself as
+sexual activity motivated by craving always harms myself as well as

-well as others, I am determined not to engage in sexual relations
+others, I am determined not to engage in sexual relations without

-harmony with my family and friends.
-I will do everything in my
+there is support and trust.
+I will do everything in my power to

-power to protect children from sexual abuse and to prevent couples
+protect children from sexual abuse and to prevent couples and

-and families from being broken by sexual irresponsibility.
-Seeing
+families from being broken by sexual misconduct.
+Seeing that body

-that body and mind are one, I am committed to learning appropriate
+and mind are interrelated, I am committed to learn appropriate ways

-ways to take care of my sexual energy and cultivating loving
+to take care of my sexual energy and to cultivate the four basic

-basic elements of true love - for my greater happiness and the
+elements of true love — loving kindness, compassion, joy, and

-greater happiness of others.
-Practicing true love, we know that we
+or sexual orientation.
+Practicing true love, we know that we will

 |